ufcpp/UnityTools/CopyDllsAfterBuildLocalTool/README.md

   </Target>
 ```

 * Step3.
-Generate CopySettings.json on same directory of csproj, or copy json from other project.
+Generate CopySettings.json on same directory of csproj.

+> TIPS: You can copy CopySettings.json from other project instead.

 ```shell
 dotnet tool run dotnet-copydllsafterbuild init
 ```

 * Step4.
 (Optional) Modify CopySettings.json if needed.
-You can check json is valid via command.
+You can check json is valid via `validate` command.

 ```shell
 dotnet tool run dotnet-copydllsafterbuild validate